Backlang-Org/learn/content/preparation.md

 ## 2. Tooling

 To have an easier start install the Backlang-Manager `dotnet tool install --global Backlang-Manager`.
 This application can easily install the backlang sdk, templates and the vscode extension for you.
-For installing the complete toolset `backlang install --with-extension`
+To run the manager type `backlang` in the terminal.

 > 💡 To Install the sdk using the manager you need admin rights and it only works currently on windows.